Jarren Duran Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Jarren Duran and his .686 slugging percentage in past 10 games, including seven extra-base hits but no homers), battle starter Luis Medina and the Oakland Athletics at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Jarren Duran and his .800 slugging percentage in past 10 games, including eight extra-base hits but no home run), battle starter Paul Blackburn and the Oakland Athletics at Fenway Park, Saturday at 4:10 PM ET.

+He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Athletics.

 Jarren Duran Game Info & Props vs. the Athletics